abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![The group of rotations in a triangle - set notation and normal notation](../03_monoid/symmetry_rotation_set.svg)

-However, it seems that the set part of the structure in this representation is kinda redundant --- you have the same set everywhere --- so, it would do it good if we can simplify it.
-And we can do that by depicting it as an external (categorical) diagram.
+However, it seems that the set part of the structure in this representation is kinda redundant --- you have the same set everywhere --- so, it would do good if we can simplify it.
+And we can do that by depicting it as an external (categorical) diagram, like this one.

 ![The group of rotations in a triangle - categorical notation](../03_monoid/symmetry_rotation_external.svg)